MicrosoftDocs/win32/desktop-src/WCS/iscolorprofilevalid.md

 ---
 title: IsColorProfileValid function
-description: The IsColorProfileValid function allows an application to determine whether the specified profile is a valid International Color Consortium (ICC) profile or a valid Windows Color System (WCS) profile handle that can be used for color management. ms.assetid: '6b8075ae-301c-4b22-8bed-b4bb154ccc9e'
+description: The IsColorProfileValid function allows an application to determine whether the specified profile is a valid International Color Consortium (ICC) profile or a valid Windows Color System (WCS) profile handle that can be used for color management. ms.assetid: 6b8075ae-301c-4b22-8bed-b4bb154ccc9e
+keywords:
-keywords: ["IsColorProfileValid function Windows Color System"]
+- IsColorProfileValid function Windows Color System
 topic_type:
 - apiref
 api_name: